In areas near the equator, MS occurs in fewer than 1 out of 100,000 people. In areas

 location and MS suggests that an environmental factor is partly responsible for

-- Ropper AH, Samuels MA (2009).
-Multiple sclerosis and allied demyelinative diseases.
-In Adams and Victor's Principles of Neurology, 9th ed., pp. 874–903.
-New York: McGraw-Hill.
+Ropper AH, et al. (2014).
+Multiple sclerosis and other inflammatory demyelinating diseases.
+In Adams and Victor's Principles of Neurology, 10th ed., pp. 1060–1131.
+New York: McGraw-Hill Education.

 Other Works Consulted

 Spelman T, et al. (2014).
 Seasonal variation of relapse rate in multiple sclerosis is latitude dependent.
-ANNALS of Neurology, published online October 4, 2014.
+Annals of Neurology, published online October 4, 2014.
 DOI: 10.1002/ana.24287.
 Accessed October 31, 2014.